ProBeat: Google’s Fuchsia OS is an experiment, until it’s not

 Every few months we hear a little bit more about Google’s not-so-secret Fuchsia operating system.
-The project is open-source, and first became publicly available on GitHub in August 2016.
+The project is open source, and first became publicly available on GitHub in August 2016.

 Google didn’t bother announcing Fuchsia, but it has talked about the project a few times.
 After all, it is being developed in the open, although its importance is often blown out of proportion.

-Bloomberg yesterday reported that the Fuchsia team, which now counts more than 100 engineers, has a main goal: Create a single operating system that could replace Android and Chrome OS, as well as power all of Google’s smart home hardware.
+Bloomberg yesterday reported that the Fuchsia team, which now counts more than 100 engineers, has a main goal: create a single operating system that could replace Android and Chrome OS, as well as power all of Google’s smart home hardware.
 There’s even a timeframe: launch a connected home device powered by Fuchsia within three years and replace existing operating systems on larger devices like laptops and phones within five years.

 Let’s make something crystal clear.
 Fuchsia is not going to replace Android or Chrome OS in five years, just like Google isn’t looking to merge Android and Chrome OS.
-These timeframes are merely goals — big targets to work towards, but not necessarily achieve.
+These timeframes are merely goals — big targets to work toward, but not necessarily achieve.

 At least, that was my initial reaction to the report.
 The company has indicated as much, though that is completely expected.